asht3/zsh/README.md

 ## Description
 The standard input was read using `getline()` and essential shell built-ins were implemented.
 Then `fork()` and `execve()` were used to create child processes for external commands.

+Below is the current list of supported commands and flags:
+- ls
+    - flags: -l, -a, -t
+- cat
+- tail
+- head
+- env
+- echo
+- cd
+- setenv
+- unsetenv
+- env
+- pwd
+- which
+- exit

 ## Installation
 Users can compile the program using the provided Makefile.
 Once the repository is cloned, navigate to the project directory and run the following command:
 ```